Phoenix Daycare Physical Abuse Attorneys

-Doing so, however, will require help from top Phoenix lawyers.
-Thankfully, we at Breyer Law Offices, P.C., have years of experience going up against insurance companies and can guide you through this difficult and emotional process.
-For a free consultation with a compassionate attorney, call our firm at (602) 267-1280.
+Doing so, however, will require help from top Phoenix daycare abuse attorneys.
+Thankfully, we have years of experience going up against insurance companies and can guide you through this difficult and emotional process.
+For a free consultation with a compassionate attorney, call our firm at (602) 457-6222.
 We are ready to help you.

 When most people think “abuse,” they picture what is known as physical abuse.
 Physical abuse is when the abuser hits, kicks, or otherwise physically harms the victim.
 This kind of abuse can take on many forms, and some may not be immediately noticeable.
 Kinds of physical abuse that your child might be suffering from include:

 However, physical abuse can also come from caretakers purposely putting your child in a physically dangerous situation: for example, if they allow your child to play with a hot pan, climb on unstable objects, or encourage other children to hurt your child.
 It is very possible that your child is being physically abused despite never being touched by a caretaker.
 Remember, a caretaker’s job is to keep your child safe at all times.
 If they fail in this job, especially if they fail repeatedly, then your child will be the one who pays the price.